troycomi/introgression/README.md

 - --quality: The output file with a {state} wildcard.
 - --region: The alignment for each region in the labeled file with {state}
 wildcard.
 Each state file contains all regions for the state.
-- --region-index: A pickled dictionary used for random access into the region file.
+- --region-index: A pickled python dictionary used for random access into the region file.
 Must have {state} wildcard.

 ##### filter-regions
 From the quality files produced in `summarize-regions`, filter regions based